NJ Online Gambling Options 2020

 Chumba Casino allows players to purchase “Gold Coins” for use in play money games.
 With the purchase of Gold Coins, players also receive an allotment of “Sweepstakes Cash” aka “Sweeps Coins.”
 Players use these coins to play in sweepstakes games that are separate from the Gold Coins play money games.

-Sweeps Coins are redeemed for real money.
+Sweeps Coins are redeemed for cash prizes.
 As a result, the Sweeps Coins games at Chumba Casino operate as mini-sweepstakes games.

 Chumba Casino offers a large selection of casino games.
 This includes blackjack, roulette, slots, and video poker.